General Instrument AY-3-8910

-The AY-3-8910 is a 3-voice programmable sound generator (PSG) designed by General Instrument in 1978, initially for use with their 16-bit CP1610 or one of the PIC1650 series of 8-bit microcomputers.
-The AY-3-8910 and its variants were used in many arcade games—Konami's Gyruss contains five—and pinball machines as well as being the sound chip in the Intellivision and Vectrex video game consoles, and the Amstrad CPC, Oric-1, Colour Genie, Elektor TV Games Computer, MSX, and later ZX Spectrum home computers.
+The AY-3-8910 is a 3-voice programmable sound generator (PSG) designed by General Instrument (GI) in 1978, initially for use with their 16-bit CP1610 or one of the PIC1650 series of 8-bit microcomputers.
+It has three channels of sound with a wide frequency response that can produce almost all of the notes on an 88-key piano.
+These can be modified by a shared envelope generator and random noise channel that can be added to produce sound effects.

+The AY-3-8910 and its variants were used in many arcade video game—Konami's Gyruss contains five—and Bally pinball machines as well as being the sound chip in the Intellivision and Vectrex video game consoles, and the Amstrad CPC, Oric-1, Colour Genie, Elektor TV Games Computer, MSX, Tiki 100 and later ZX Spectrum home computers.
 It was also used in the Mockingboard and Cricket sound cards for the Apple II and the Speech/Sound Cartridge for the TRS-80 Color Computer.

-After General Instrument's spinoff of Microchip Technology in 1987, the chip was sold for a few years under the Microchip brand.
+After GI's spinoff of Microchip Technology in 1987, the chip was sold for a few years under the Microchip brand.
 It was also manufactured under license by Yamaha (with a selectable clock divider pin and a double-resolution and double-rate volume envelope table) as the YM2149F; the Atari ST uses this version.
-It produces very similar results to the Texas Instruments SN76489 and was on the market for a similar period.

 The chips are no longer made, but functionally-identical clones are still in active production.
-An unofficial VHDL description is freely available for use with FPGAs.
+An unofficial VHDL description based on the YM2149 is freely available for use with FPGAs.

 Description

+Bus system

-The AY-3-8910 was essentially a state machine, with the state being set up in a series of sixteen 8-bit registers.
-These were programmed over an 8-bit bus that was used both for addressing and data by toggling one of the external pins.
-For instance, a typical setup cycle would put the bus into "address mode" to select a register, and then switch to "data mode" to set the contents of that register.
+The AY-3-8910 is a simple finite-state machine.
+Its state of sixteen 8-bit registers are programmed over an 8-bit bus, which is used both for addressing and data.
+Reading or writing requires two cycles.
+For instance, a typical setup cycle puts the bus into "address mode" and reads the value on the bus to select a register, and then switches to "data mode" to set the contents of that register.
 This bus was implemented natively on GI's own CPUs, but it had to be recreated in glue logic or with the help of an additional interface adapter such as the MOS Technology 6522 when the chip was used with the much more common MOS Technology 6502 or Zilog Z80 CPUs.

-Six registers controlled the pitches produced in the three primary channels.
-The wavelength to generate was held in two eight-bit registers dedicated to each channel, but the value was limited to 12-bits for other reasons, for a total of 4095 (the register value is used as the frequency divider and 0 is treated as 1) different pitches.
-Another register controlled the period of a pseudo-random noise generator (a total of 31 different cycle times), while another controlled the mixing of this noise into the three primary channels.